ABadNameSniper/EthansSecondBot/README.txt

 change privacy settings to more accurately reflect display name vs username

-fix not responding to first interactions in guilds after a restart

 fix weird double embedding bug with hyperchats?

 combine serverInfoDefault/userInfoDefault into something much, much better.
 Eliminate all rogue FindOnes
 + provide the user row to each command (with verification/permissions) in the command handler, as a second argument

 replying to hyperchats should reply to the original message

 remove permissionHierarchy.broadcasts, put that all into the database.
 Dynamic categories or something

 maybe lint the source code?

-make menu system more inclusive instead of having the same menu code pasted on 4 different commands
+make menu system more encompassing instead of having the same menu code pasted on 4 different commands